 Casa de Crews’ Turkey Taco Lettuce Wraps

-Updated Waldorf Salad Cups from Andie Mitchell’s fantastic new cookbook!…Satisfying and fresh!
-303 calories and 8 Weight Watchers PP
+Updated Waldorf Salad Cups from Andie Mitchell’s fantastic cookbook!…Satisfying and fresh!
+303 calories and 6 Weight Watchers Freestyle SP

 - 3 tbsp extra virgin olive oil